 The interpretation depends upon the value of datecode.

-supported datecodes and their layouts.
+See the table, "Supported Date Formats," for the supported datecodes and their layouts.

 This is used in validating dates with two digit years.

-(See HPDATECONVERT documentation for more

-information on cutoff parameter).
+(See HPDATECONVERT documentation for more information on cutoff parameter).

+result

-result is a 32-bit signed integer (assigned functional return).
+is a 32-bit signed integer (assigned functional return).